mirego/MCUIViewLayout/README.md

 ### Change z-ordering of a view

 You've just added a view and need it bellow all other views or the other way around?
-Don't need ot play with the `subviews` array of the `superview`.
+Don't need to play with the `subviews` array of the `superview`.

 ```objective-c
 - (void)funWithZOrdering